HugoHF/dark_matter/results/Significance.md

 Calculated significance of frequency 379: 3.563642622026796
 Calculated significance of frequency 136: 3.325993519002677
 ```
 Remember that the detected frequencies should be 2 through 9.
 In the results above, when HFF was able to detect the correct frequency, the significance is below 3 except for frequency 6.
 The value for frequency 6 can vary with each run of the algorithm since the noise generated is random.
-But what reamins the same all of the time is that a wrongly detected frequency has a significance greater than or equal to three.
+But what remains the same all of the time is that a wrongly detected frequency has a significance greater than or equal to 3.

 Therefore, I think that for starters we can assume that a significance below 3 means that the frequency was correctly detected.
 And the closer to 0 the more confident we are about this.